 Previously we used the maven-release-plugin which took responsibility for bumping the <version> from -SNAPSHOT to release, and then onto the next -SNAPSHOT.
 However, this plugin does not seem to be compatible with the support for \${revision} property introduced in Maven 3.5.0 in order to support CI/CD use cases; at least we couldn't make it work.

-So, instead, we perform the edit of \${revision}' manually before.

-In the three pom.xml files (for core and the two archetypes) the property is defined:
+So, instead, we perform the edit of \${revision} in the three pom.xml files (for core and the two archetypes):